gabijap/dynamic-maze-solver/README.md

 # Q-Learning

-Implementation of the basic Q-Learning algorithm on dynamic maze.
-Exact sample maze (with fires) is provided below:
+Implementation of the basic Q-Learning algorithm on a dynamic maze.
+The exact sample maze (with fires) is provided below:

 ![image](https://user-images.githubusercontent.com/25717176/165905402-b84a6632-d155-46c4-9651-6e55137fc592.png)